Click to view videos

 A party led by explorer F.T.
 Gregory explored the area in 1861.
 He named the Hamersley Range, on which the park is centred, after his good friend Edward Hamersley.

 Karijini National Park protects many different wildlife habitats, landscapes, plants and animals of the Pilbara.
 Wildflowers vary with the seasons.
-In the cooler months the land is covered with yellow-flowering cassias and wattles, northern bluebells and purple mulla-mullas.
-After rain many plants bloom profusely.
+In the cooler months, the land is covered with yellow-flowering cassias and wattles, northern bluebells and purple mulla-mullas.
+After rain, many plants bloom profusely.

 It is also home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
 Geckos, goannas, dragons, legless lizards, pythons and other snakes are abundant.
 Huge termite mounds are a feature of the landscape and the rock piles of the rare pebble mound mouse may be found in spinifex country.

-In the north of Karijini National Park, small creeks hidden in the rolling hillsides - dry for most of the year - suddenly plunge into sheer-sided chasms up to 100 metres deep.
+In the north of Karijini National Park, small creeks are hidden in the rolling hillsides - dry for most of the year - suddenly plunge into sheer-sided chasms up to 100 metres deep.
 These are the Park's famous gorges.
 They are spectacular but can be extremely dangerous.
 Further downstream the gorges widen and their sides change from sheer cliffs to steep slopes of loose rock.

-Rocks exposed at the gorges originated as fine grained sediment which accumulated on an ancient sea floor 2,500 million years ago.
+Rocks exposed at the gorges originated as fine-grained sediment which accumulated on an ancient sea floor 2,500 million years ago.
 At this time, the atmosphere contained much less oxygen and the only forms of life were simple bacteria and algae.
 Many of these sediments laid down in the oceans were rich in iron and silica.